Achilles Tendon Rupture and Tendonitis Treatment

 What is an Achilles tendon Injury?

-As you can see from the diagram to the right, the Achilles tendon is located at the rear (posterior) of the bottom half of the lower leg.
-In the diagram it is represented by the thick band of connective fibre that runs from bottom of the Gastrocnemius muscle to the heel bone.
+The Achilles tendon (or calcaneal tendon) is located at the rear (posterior) of the bottom half of the lower leg.
+In the diagram it is represented by the thick band of connective fibre that runs from the bottom of the Gastrocnemius muscle to the heel bone.

-The Achilles tendon is used to plantar flex the foot, or point the foot downward.
+The Achilles tendon is used to plantar flex the foot, or point the foot and toes downward.
 This allows a person the run, jump and stand on one’s toes.

-The Achilles tendon is the strongest tendon of the body, and able to withstand a 1000 pound force without tearing.
-Despite this, the Achilles ruptures more frequently than any other tendon because of the tremendous pressures placed on it during competitive sports.
+The Achilles tendon is the strongest tendon of the body, and able to withstand a 1,000 pound force without tearing.
+Despite this, the Achilles tendon ruptures more frequently than any other tendon because of the tremendous pressures placed on it during competitive sports.

 Causes and Risk Factors

-There are a number of causes and risk factors associated with Achilles tendonitis.
+There are a number of causes and risk factors associated with Achilles tendonitis and Achilles tendon rupture.
 One of the most common causes is simply a lack of conditioning.
 If the tendon, and muscles that connect to the tendon, have not been trained or conditioned, this can lead to a weakness that may result in an Achilles injury.

 Overtraining is also associated with Achilles tendonitis.
 Doing too much, too soon places excessive strain on the Achilles tendon and doesn’t allow the tendon enough time to recovery properly.
-Over time small tears and general degeneration result in a weakening of the tendon, which leads to inflammation and pain.
+Over time small tears and general degeneration result in a weakening of the tendon, which leads to inflammation, pain and a possible strain or rupture.

 Other causes of Achilles injury include a lack of warming up and stretching.
 Wearing inadequate footwear, running or training on uneven ground, and simply standing on, or in something you’re not meant to.
-Biomechanical problems such as high arched feet or flat feet can also lead to Achilles injuries.
+Biomechanical problems such as high arched feet, flat feet, pronation and supination can also lead to Achilles injuries.

 Preventing Achilles Tendonitis

-So what are some of the things you can do to help prevent Achilles tendnitis?
+So what are some of the things you can do to help prevent Achilles tendnitis and Achilles tendon rupture?

 - Warm Up properly: A good warm up is essential in getting the body ready for any activity.
 A well structured warm up will prepare your heart, lungs, muscles, joints and your mind for strenuous activity.